Cristian Ugalde

 Cristian Ugalde García (born 19 October 1987) is a Spanish professional handball player for Tatabánya KC and the Spain national team.

 Career

 He started his career in FC Barcelona's youth teams and he played his first match with FC Barcelona's Senior Team in the ASOBAL League 20 October 2004, just one day after being 17 years old.
 He played for FC Barcelona Senior team 7 years and won 18 titles.
 In 2012 he signed a contract with MKB Veszprem for the next 3 seasons, which in his second season as a player in the Hungarian club, has been prolonged for 3 more years until 2018.
+In 2020 he joined the Greek team AEK H.C..
+In 2022 he joined Hungarian Tatabánya KC, where he played until his retirement in 2024.
+After his retirement he became the head coach of his former club Tatabánya KC.

 Ugalde was called up for the first time to play for the senior Spain National Team 15 June 2007 and since then he has played 131 games and has scored 288 goals.

 He is a graduate in Sports Science for the Universidad Camilo José Cela in 2018.